finn-no/cdn-uploader/README.md

 # cdn-uploader

 :warning: **DEPRECATED:** This package is no longer actively maintained, and should not be used.
 Insead of `cdn-uploader`, use Eik to host your assets.
+There's a migration guide bookmarked in `#nmp-eik` on Slack.

 > Small tool uploading assets to CDN backend (Google Cloud Storage)